Conversations For Transformation

 For many, being there implies waiting until some obscure secret has been learned.
 For others, being there implies having undone all the wrong mental twists and turns carried forward from the past.
 For me personally, being there would be living a life which always worked automatically and would not require much effort on my part (I had not yet distinguished responsibility then).

-But like Gertrude Stein said referring to her razed childhood home in Oakland "There's no there there" (erroneously assumed to refer to Oakland itself), there's no there being there either.
+But like Gertrude Stein said referring to her razed childhood home in Oakland California "There's no there there" (erroneously assumed to refer to Oakland itself), there's no there being there either.

 We turn to science, to religion, to beer, to stream of consciousness blabbering gossip for solace to fill the space when the stars and the moon offer none.
-This couldn't be it we say.
-This isn't the way it's supposed to be we say.
-There's gotta be more than this we say ... in the lilting intonation of a question even though it's spoken as an exclamation.
+This couldn't be it, we say.
+This isn't the way it's supposed to be, we say.
+There's gotta be more than this, we say ... in the lilting intonation of a question even though it's spoken as an exclamation.

 This is how the illusion of duality and separation is born and becomes entrenched in the beingsphere.